Demagogues and Despots

 Description

-Keane shows why this new despotism defies the laws of political gravity.
-More than fear or raw force, it pursues a strange, pseudo-democratic type of government, led by rulers skilled in winning public loyalty through election-rigging, legal trickery, weaponised lying and talk of enemies.
-What’s more, alarmingly, these leaders hunt in packs.
+Leading political thinker John Keane shows why this new despotism defies the laws of political gravity.
+Instead of relying exclusively on fear or force, it fosters a strange, pseudo-democratic type of government, led by rulers skilled in winning public loyalty through election-rigging, legal trickery, corruption, weaponised lying and talk of enemies.
+And alarmingly, the new despots hunt in packs.

 But what’s so good about democracy?
-In prose humming with energy, Keane shows that it’s much more than popular self-government based on free and fair elections.
-Democracy is a collective insistence that unaccountable power is always dangerous— and it’s the best way to stop demagogues and despots from ruining life on our planet.
+In bold, energetic prose, Keane explains that it’s much more than popular self-government based on free and fair elections.
+Democracy is the collective insistence that unaccountable power is always dangerous—and that democratic institutions are our best weapon against demagogues and despots.

 Author(s)